 Collingwood ruckman Brodie Grundy (355 votes) and two time AFLPA MVP Award winner Nat Fyfe (303 votes) completed the top five.

-Cripps, with his parents Brad and Cath in the room, accepted the trophy from Leigh Matthews in front of more than 400 people at the 38th AFL Players’ MVP Awards in Melbourne.
+Cripps, with his parents Brad and Cath in the room, accepted the trophy from Leigh Matthews in front of more than 400 people at the 38th AFL Players’ MVP Awards in Melbourne, presented by Mountain Goat.

 AFL Players’ Association President Patrick Dangerfield said Cripps, who led the league in clearances, is not only one of the competition’s best players but also one of the most respected.